African American–Jewish relations: Antisemitism among African Americans

-Some leaders of the Black community have publicly made antisemitic comments, expressing antisemitic opinions that are held by a wider circle of some Blacks, accusing Jews of being over-aggressive in their business relations with black people, accusing Jews of being more loyal to Israel (and accusing Jews of being less loyal to the United States), alleging that Jews participated in the slave trade, and accusing Jews of economically oppressing black people.
-Some analysts attribute Black antisemitism to resentment or envy which is "directed at another underdog who has 'made it' in American society".
+Some leaders of the Black community have publicly made comments or expressed opinions which have been deemed antisemitic.
+These include accusing Jews of being over-aggressive or exploitative in their business relations with Black people, accusing Jews of being more loyal to Israel than the United States, alleging that Jews had a central role in the slave trade, and accusing Jews of economically oppressing Black people.